30-Day Money Back Guarantee

 • Proper storage requirements: Some strains require refrigeration while others remain stable at room temperature

-• Expiration dating: Ensures bacterial viability through the product's intended shelf life
+• Expiration dating: Helps support bacterial viability through the product’s intended shelf life

-Enriched with whole foods adds significant value by providing nutrients and antioxidants that support overall digestive health beyond probiotic colonization.
-Look for formulas enriched with organic berries, leafy greens, or herbs like turmeric that contribute additional anti-inflammatory compounds and phytonutrients often lacking in typical diets.
+Enriched with whole foods adds additional value by providing nutrients and antioxidants that support digestive comfort beyond probiotic activity.
+Look for formulas enriched with organic berries, leafy greens, or herbs like turmeric that contribute additional bioactive compounds and phytonutrients commonly found in plant-based foods.

-Prebiotic inclusion enhances probiotic effectiveness by providing specific fibers that nourish beneficial bacteria.
-Quality formulas often include inulin from Jerusalem artichoke or other prebiotic fibers that support bacterial growth without contributing to bloating in most individuals.
+Prebiotic inclusion supports probiotic activity by providing specific fibers that nourish beneficial bacteria.
+Quality formulas often include inulin from Jerusalem artichoke or other prebiotic fibers that support bacterial balance with generally good digestive tolerance.

 Your Primary Bloating Trigger Recommended Strain Focus Additional Features to Seek